svoboda18/android_advanced_treble_script/README.md

 # Info:
 * This script is a custom version of ``build-dakkar`` from ``https://github.com/phhusson/treble_experimentations`` , With lot of optimizations, changes and adds.
-- **Current Version:** V0.1 (BETA)
+- **Current Version:** V1.0 (STABLE)
-- **Current Stable Version:** N/A
+- **Current Stable Version:** 1
 - **Current Features:**
-   * Automaticly Init Repo And Sync
+   * Automaticly sync, patch and build!:
-      - Withn Only Current Branch.
-      - Without Tags/Bundles Cloning.
-      - Faster And Stable.
+      - Faster and stable syncing.
-   * Fully Support Of MTK
-      - With Latest Patches, USSD,Incoming Calls Works (Both Pie/Oreo)
-   * Removed All Spefict Qcom Devices Overlays/Changes.
-   * Lot Of ROMs Available To Build )
+      - Patching from HEAD, always updated, no fails.
+      - Prompting and take user choice for every step.
+   * Binds target rom with certification patch, your device info are correct!
+   * Fixes some common build errors, lot of roms are supported!

 # Usage Info:
 - Make A Folder (Sperated location from where this is cloned) Of The Target ROM.